 Thanks for asking.
 Great question!
-Wish that had been asked.
+Wish that had been asked during the candidates forum.
 Journalists need to ask politicians better questions.

 Yes, we need better curriculum.
 And, we can start by teaching about our own community’s long and remarkable history of being a leader in racial equality.
 For those who may not be familiar, let’s review the history of race in Beverly Hills.